notabucketofspam/ESP8089-SPI/README.md

 chip.
 These pins can be therefore utilized to load any custom firmware onto an ESP8266; in fact, this is what the eagle\_fw\#.h files are.

-Upon boot of the host device, the ESP chip is power cycled using the CH\_PD pin \(held low\) and subsequently set to load code over SPI via the MTDO pin
+Upon boot of the host device, the ESP chip is power cycled using the RST pin \(held low\) and subsequently set to load code over SPI via the MTDO pin
 \(held high\).
 Optionally, GPIO0 and GPIO2 can be connected to BCM 26 to ensure the correct boot configuration, but these pins are held high by default by the